Interest-free loans of up to $40,000 to eligible businesses.

 CEBA Call Centre

 If you have already applied for CEBA and have questions, please contact the CEBA Call Centre at 1-888-324-4201 to receive a status update on your CEBA application.
-The CEBA call centre is open Monday to Friday from 8:00 am to 9:00 pm EST and can address the following types of questions:
+An agent will return your call within three business days.
+The CEBA call centre is open Monday to Friday from 10:00 am to 9:00 pm EST and can address the following types of questions:

 - What is the status of my application?